bedirohit33/rest-raml-mule/README.md

 * **URL**

-  /products
+  /products <br />
   /products/{productId}

 * **Fields**
-    `productId - The unique ID associated with each product name -  Name associated with each product price -  Price associated with each product customers -  Lists all customers who bought this product(HATEOAS)`
+     productId - The unique ID associated with each product <br />
+     name -  Name associated with each product<br />
+     price -  Price associated with each product<br />
+     customers -  Lists all customers who bought this product(HATEOAS)<br />

 * **Methods:**

   `GET` | `POST` | `PLACE` | `DELETE`

 * **Explanation:**
-The reason I have designed it like this because you can add products to your system independently.
+The reason I have designed it like this because you can add products to the system independently.
-Each product has a list of customers associated with it which you can use for various purposes.
+Each product has a list of customers associated with it.
+One can determine the product popularity by looking at the number of customers associated with it.